pingcap/docs-cn/reference/error-codes.md

 * Error Number: 8018

-    The plugin cannot be reloaded because it has not been loaded before.
+    When you reload a plugin, if the plugin has not been loaded before, this error is returned.

+    You can execute an initial load of the plugin.

 * Error Number: 8019

     The version of the plugin that is being reloaded is different from the previous version.
-Therefore, the plugin cannot be reloaded.
+Therefore, the plugin cannot be reloaded, and this error is returned.

+    You can reload the plugin by ensuring that the plugin version is the same as the previous one.

 * Error Number: 8020

-    The table is locked.
+    When the table is locked, if you perform a write operation on the table, this error is returned.

+    Unlock the table and retry the write operation.

 * Error Number: 8021

-    The key does not exist.
+    When the key to be read from TiKV does not exist, this error is returned.
+This error is used internally, and the external result is an empty read.

 * Error Number: 8022

+    The transaction commit fails and has been rolled back.

-    The transaction commit fails.
-You can retry the process.
+    The application can safely retry the whole transaction.

 * Error Number: 8023

-    An empty value is not allowed.
+    If you set an empty value when writing the transaction cache, this error is returned.
+This error is used and dealt with internally, and is not returned to the application.

 * Error Number: 8024

     Invalid transactions.
+If TiDB finds that no transaction ID (Start Timestamp) is obtained for the transaction that is being executed, which means this transaction is invalid, this error is returned.

+    Usually this error does not occur.
+If you encounter this error, contact PingCAP for support or seek help in the official forum.

 * Error Number: 8025

     The single Key-Value pair being written is too large.
+The largest single Key-Value pair supported in TiDB is 6 MB.

+    If a pair exceeds this limit, you need to manually deal with this row of data to meet the 6 MB limit.

 * Error Number: 8026

-    The interface has not been implemented.
+    The interface function being used has not been implemented.
+This error is only used internally, and is not returned to the application.

 * Error Number: 8027

     The table schema version is outdated.
+TiDB uses the F1 online schema change algorithm to execute DDL statements.
+When the table schema version of the TiDB server is earlier than that of the entire system, this error is returned if you execute a SQL statement.

+    When this error occurs, check the network between the TiDB server and the PD Leader.

 * Error Number: 8028

-    The table schema has changed.
+    TiDB does not support table lock, which is called metadata lock in MySQL and might be called intention lock in other databases.

+    When a transaction is executed, the transaction cannot recognize the table schema changes.
+Therefore, when committing a transaction, TiDB checks the table schema related the transaction.
+If the related table schema has changed during the execution, the transaction commit will fail and this error is returned.

+    The application can safely retry the whole transaction.

 * Error Number: 8029

-    Incorrect value.
+    This error occurs when numeric conversion within the database encounters an error.
+This error is only used internally and is converted to a specific type of error for external applications.

 * Error Number: 8030

     After an unsigned positive integer is converted to a signed integer, it exceeds the maximum value and displays as a negative integer.
+This error mostly occurs in the alert message.

 * Error Number: 8031

     When being converted to an unsigned integer, a negative integer is converted to a positive integer.
+This error mostly occurs in the alert message.

 * Error Number: 8032

-    Invalid `year` format.
+    Invalid `year` format is used. `year` only accepts 1, 2 or 4 digits.

 * Error Number: 8033

-    Invalid `year` value.

-* Error Number: 8034

-    Incorrect `datetime` value.

-* Error Number: 8036

-    Invalid `time` format.
+    Invalid `year` value is used.
+The valid range of `year` is (1901, 2155).

 * Error Number: 8037

-    Invalid `week` format.
+    Invalid `mode` format is used in the `week` function. `mode` must be 1 digit within [0, 7].

 * Error Number: 8038

     The field fails to obtain the default value.
+This error is usually used internally, and is converted to a specific type of error for external applications.

 * Error Number: 8039